Our top pick for

-There are currently 10.2 million VEON shares held short by investors – that's known as VEON's "short interest".
-This figure is 20.3% down from 12.8 million last month.
+There are currently 30.6 million VEON shares held short by investors – that's known as VEON's "short interest".
+This figure is 45.9% up from 21.0 million last month.

 There are a few different ways that this level of interest in shorting VEON shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against VEON.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against VEON.

 Find out more about how you can short VEON stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like VEON.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.